VedangAsgaonkar/Coursera-Neural-Networks-And-Deep-Learning/README.md

 # Coursera-Neural-Networks-And-Deep-Learning
-REpository storing some material of a Coursera course I have done.
+Repository storing some material of a Coursera course I have done.